 2002 5 Best Designed Estonian Children’s Books, Certificate of Merit (Andrus Kivirähk.
 Lotte’s Journey South)

-Displayed since 1988 in over 80 exhibitions in Estonia, India, Italy, Japan, Finland, France, Germany, Hungary, Latvia, Lithuania, Slovakia, Sweden, Russia, Ukraine, the United Kingdom and the USA.
+Displayed since 1988 in over 80 exhibitions in Estonia, Belarus, India, Italy, Japan, Finland, France, Germany, Hungary, Latvia, Lithuania, Poland, Slovakia, Sweden, Russia, Ukraine, the United Kingdom and the USA.

 2017 Tallinn Illustrations Triennial (TIT)

-2015–2017 International illustration exhibition, “It’s Always Tea-Time”, Estonian Children’s Literature Centre, Tallinn; Riga, Latvia; Uusikaupunki, Finland; Gdansk, Wrocław, Toruń, Elbląg, Poland; Berlin, Germany; Szczecin, Płock, Poland; Budapest, Hungary
+2015–2018 – International illustration exhibition, “It’s Always Tea-Time”, Estonian Children’s Literature Centre, Tallinn; Riga, Latvia; Uusikaupunki, Finland; Gdansk, Wrocław, Toruń, Elbląg, Poland; Berlin, Germany; Szczecin, Płock, Poland; Budapest, Hungary; Oxford, the United Kingdom

-2015–2017 Exhibition of Estonian Illustrators, “Once Upon a Time… / C’era una volta…” (Grimm’s Fairy Tales), Aosta, Anagni, Lagonegro, Bernalda-Metaponto, Corato, Matera, Roma, Lacco Ameno, Irsina, Siracusa, Sassari, Roma, Bologna, Italy; Estonian Children’s Literature Centre, Tallinn, Estonia; Gallery “Culture University”, Minsk, Belarus; Kraków, Białystok, Szczecin, Płock, Warszaw, Elbląg, Gdańsk, Poland
+2015–2018 Exhibition of Estonian Illustrators, “Once Upon a Time…” (Grimm’s Fairy Tales), Aosta, Anagni, Lagonegro, Bernalda-Metaponto, Corato, Matera, Roma, Lacco Ameno, Irsina, Siracusa, Sassari, Roma, Bologna, Italy; Estonian Children’s Literature Centre, Tallinn, Estonia; Gallery “Culture University”, Minsk, Belarus; Kraków, Białystok, Szczecin, Płock, Warszaw, Elbląg, Gdańsk, Poland

 2015 Biennial of Illustrations Bratislava (BIB), Slovakia